Snowflyt/hkt-core/README.md

 //             Type 'number' does not satisfy the constraint 'string'.
 ```

-For more details on type checking (e.g., how incompatible arguments are handled and how to bypass strict type checking), check out the [Type Checking in Detail](#type-checking-in-detail) section.
+For more details on type checking and validation (e.g., how incompatible arguments are handled and how to bypass strict type checking), check out the [Type checking and validation in Detail](#type-checking-and-validation-in-detail) section.

 **hkt-core** also provides type-level **`Flow`** and **`Pipe`** utility types to compose unary type-level functions.
 These types work similarly to **`pipe`** and **`flow`** in **fp-ts**: